MicrosoftDocs/visualstudio-docs/docs/containers/container-unit-testing.md

 ## Add unit tests to the Dockerfile

-Visual Studio does some special performance optimizations that you should know about before modifying the Dockerfile.
+Visual Studio does some special performance optimizations before modifying the Dockerfile.
 When building the **Debug** configuration, Visual Studio builds projects on the local machine, and copies the results to the container.
-This means that only the first stage of the multistage Dockerfile is actually executed as specified in the Dockerfile.
+So, only the first stage of the multistage Dockerfile is executed as specified in the Dockerfile.
 For more information, see [Container Tools build process for Visual Studio](container-build.md).

 To add unit tests to a multistage Dockerfile, add a `unit-test` stage to the Dockerfile between the `build` and `publish` stages.